ericproffitt/TopicModelsVB.jl/README.md

  * userfile
  * titlefile

 None of these files are mandatory to read a corpus into TopicModelsVB.jl, and in fact reading no files will result in an empty corpus.
-However to train a model, a docfile will be mandatory, since it contains all quantitative data known about the documents in a corpus.
-The remaining three files are solely for interpretation.
-The lexfile and userfile are dictionaries mapping positive integers to terms and usernames (resp.).
-For example
+However to train a model, a docfile will be mandatory, since it contains the quantitative data known about the documents in a corpus.
+The remaining three files are solely for interpreting output.

+The docfile should be a plaintext file containing lines of delimited numerical values.
+Each document is a block of lines, the number of which depends on what information one has about the documents.
+Since a document is essential a list of terms, each document *must* contain at least one line containing a nonempty list of delimited positive integer values, corresponding to the terms from which it is composed.
+Any further lines in a document block are optional, but if they are present, they must come in the following order:

+1. ```terms``` line (this line is mandatory).
+A line of delimited positive integers corresponding to the terms which make up the document.

+2. ```counts``` line.
+A line of delimited positive integers equal in length to the term line, corresponding to the number of times a particular term appears in a document (defaults to ```ones(length(terms))```).

+3. ```readers``` line.
+A line delimited positive integers corresponding to the readers which have read the document.

+4. ```ratings``` line.
+A line of delimited positive integers equal in length to the ```readers``` line, corresponding to the rating each reader gave the document.

+5. ```stamp``` line.
+A numerical value in the range ```[-inf, inf]``` denoting the timestamp of the document.

+The lex and userfiles are dictionaries mapping positive integers to terms and usernames (resp.).
+For example,

 ```
 1    this